cw1/docker-webcron/README.md

 # docker-webcron

-Simple webcron with curl.
+Simple and small webcron docker container based an alpine linux with curl.
 Ideal for updating your DynDNS or triggering a website on a regular basis.

 ## Usage
 Simple run the following command: